X

 Hi, I’m Rachel!
 I edit and write books.

 I started editing in 2017 and quickly turned my love of reading and writing into a full-time book-editing business.
-I’ve worked with some amazing writers and publishers all around the world, including Hachette, HarperCollins, Penguin Random House, and Writers & Artists (run by Bloomsbury).
+I’ve worked with some amazing writers and publishers all around the world, including Hachette, HarperCollins, Penguin Random House, Audible, and Writers & Artists (run by Bloomsbury).
 Over the years, I’ve worked on 200+ books, including Amazon and New York Times bestsellers.

 The personal side

-I live in Manchester, England with my husband and our two cats (aka editorial assistants).
 When I’m not writing or editing, I’m usually playing video games, crying over romance Kdramas, or drinking too much coffee – although I’m British, so a cup of tea never goes amiss either!

 FOLLOW My instagram